natalidahary/SemanticKernel/README.md

 - Write to disk: RELEASE_NOTES.md, VERSION, EXPLAIN.md
 - Conversational AI with a customizable system prompt
 - Plugin-driven architecture for easy extension
+- Documentation QA – index .cs files and ask questions about their content

+## How Documentation Q&A Works
+!indexcode indexes all .cs files under the CodebasePath directory using Azure OpenAI embeddings.
+This populates an in-memory vector store with chunks of your code.
+Then, you can use !askcode <your question> to retrieve relevant snippets and insights from your codebase.
+- inMemory connector
+  You used the Microsoft.SemanticKernel.Connectors.InMemory package.
+- Vector Store ingest data
+  Done through UploadToVectorStoreAsync() with proper embeddings.
+- Text search plugin
+  Implemented through semantic search using ITextEmbeddingGenerationService + vector store collection.

 ## Command Description:
 - !help	Show available commands
 - !commits	Show the latest Git commits
+- !indexcode	Index .txt files in your codebase for question-answering
+- !askcode <question>	Ask questions about the indexed documentation
 - !setrepo <path>	Set the current Git repository
 - !releasenotes [n]	Generate release notes from last n commits
 - !explain "commit msg"	Explain a commit in simple English